olivervarosanec/GalaxyBackupV3/GalaxyBackup/README.txt

 	GalaxyBackup.exe <GalaxyName> <Foldername> <BackupsOnline> <isDevLicense>
 		a.
 Galaxyname: Name of the Galaxy
 		b.
 Path of Foldername where the Backup will be created, if the Path contains space put it in quotation marks
 		c.
-How many Backups you wish to have online, for example 14 means all backups older than 14 days will be automatically deleted
+How many Backups you wish to have online, for example 14 means all backups older than 14 days will be automatically deleted (if you put 0 ALL YOUR BACKUPS will be deleted)
 		d.
 If you have a License with more than 1 Dev Count set this Parameter to 1

 3. The Commandline Tool must run as Administrator